WayneCrawford/tiskitpy/docs/source/avoid_eqs.rst

 will run :py:meth:`TimeSpans.from_eqs` to generate time spans to avoid based on the USGS earthquake catalog (online or saved in a local file by a previous call).
+The ``z_threshold`` parameter of :py:meth:`SpectralDensity.from_stream` sets a :py:meth:`scipy.stats.zscore`
+threshold for eliminating
-The ``z_threshold`` parameter of :py:meth:`SpectralDensity.from_stream` sets a level for eliminating outliers in the calculated spectra: this may add to the time spans that are "avoided".
+outliers in the calculated spectra: this may add to the time spans that are "avoided".